utility-server/documents/NDA.md

 **User**: Every person or entity that registers for or uses Utility Server services

-**Effective Date**: Immediately upon your first use of Utility Server services
+**Effective Date**: Upon your first use of Utility Server services

+**Corporate Formation Dates**:
+- Techtonic Systems Media and Research LLC: January 22, 2024
+- DNS Stack Private Limited: May 8, 2025

 ---